bartwc/website2/src/01-tudelft-guides/03-coding-guidelines.md

 * Use imprecise words like "refactor" or "fix" to avoid explaining what's being changed.
 * End commit message subject lines with a period.
 * Include commented-out code.
 * Write in C. (Instead, take advantage of C++'s amenities, and don't limit yourself to the standard C library.)
-Use C++ 17
+Use C++ 20 or later
 * Move code around without quantifiable benefit.

 # C++ coding style